jerrywardlow/p2tournament/README.md

 This will produce a wonderful success message letting us know that we actually understand what we are doing.

-`1.
+-`1.
 Old matches can be deleted.`
-`2.
+-`2.
 Player records can be deleted.`
-`3.
-After deleting, countPlayers() returns zero.`
-`4.
-After registering a player, countPlayers() returns 1.` `5.
+-`3.
+After deleting, countPlayers() returns zero.` -`4.
+After registering a player, countPlayers() returns 1.` -`5.
 Players can be registered and deleted.`
-`6.
-Newly registered players appear in the standings with no matches.` `7.
-After a match, players have updated standings.` `8.
-After one match, players with one win are paired.` `Success!
+-`6.
+Newly registered players appear in the standings with no matches.` -`7.
+After a match, players have updated standings.` -`8.
+After one match, players with one win are paired.` -`Success!
 All tests pass!`